National Task Force to End Local Communist Armed Conflict: Administrative and criminal complaints

 In February 2024, the Supreme Court convicted Badoy of indirect contempt for red-tagging a Manila Regional Trial Court judge in September 2022.
 The Supreme Court ordered Badoy to pay a 30,000 fine.

+In December 2024, a Quezon City Regional Trial Court ordered Badoy and SMNI TV co-host Jeffrey Celiz to pay damages of 2.08 million for red-tagging journalist Atom Araullo, to compensate for the effect of "red-tagging and its effects on his personal life and career as a journalist".
+The court order was the first application of the May 2024 Supreme Court ruling that defined red-tagging as a threat to a person's right to life, liberty, and security.

 In 2025, the Gabriela Women's Party filed before the COMELEC a complaint against the NTF-ELCAC on allegations of systematic red-tagging and sexual harassment, under COMELEC Resolution No. 11116, or the Anti-discriminatory and Fair Campaigning Guidelines.